chenzhivis/Analysis-of-Diamond-Features-and-Price-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/64159084/92064144-e1460480-ed6a-11ea-9bdf-67c5df07fa9d.png)
 ![image](https://user-images.githubusercontent.com/64159084/92064154-ea36d600-ed6a-11ea-9cbc-ec26b05b2149.png)

-* Pure dimensions (x,y,z) are usually not cared in diamonds selection, since carat weight value can represent them.
-But the shape matters, so L/W and depth are important features that can affect diamonds prices.
+* Pure dimensions (x,y,z) of diamonds are usually not cared in diamonds selection, since carat weight value can represent them.
+But the shape matters, the L/W and depth are important features that can affect diamonds prices.

 * Overall speaking, middle color level and middle clarity level have the most percentage in all levels.

 * There is statistically significant difference in carat weight of diamonds with different cut levels, there is statistical significant difference in prices of diamonds with different color levels.

-* There is relationship between the distributions of diamond clairity levels category and the color levels category (they are not independent), this is determined by diamonds forming mechanism and processing.
+* There is relationship between the distributions of diamond clairity levels category and the color levels category (they are not independent), this is determined by diamonds forming mechanism and processing underground.

-* Prediction model developed based on Kaggle dataset fit perfectly with Kaggle dataset, but predict higher prices than online sales prices.
+* Prediction model developed with Kaggle dataset can predict the diamonds' prices accurately with data in kaggle dataset.
+But when predicting prices of diamonds on online retailers' websites, results are higher than online sales prices.
+Nevertheless, we can clearly see that the trends are similar.
 Normally, online sales prices are lower, this makes sense.
-And, datasets from different resources many not reflect each other well.
-Data resources of learn and practices (non-profit) may not have the same trend as data from commercial resources.
-Before using dataset to make serious modeling and professional prediction, reliability of data resources and type of the data resources shall be considered.
+And, datasets from different resources many not reflect each other very well.

 ## Project presentation link: